SAP-samples/teched2022-DA280/exercises/4_Story_Building/README.md

 After completing these steps you will have created...

-1. First, we open Files folder by clicking on "Files" on the left navigation panel.
+1. First, we open the Files folder by clicking on "Files" on the left navigation panel.

 ![screenshot01](https://user-images.githubusercontent.com/112691476/196177480-bf012fcc-6033-414d-a58b-ad321af88a2e.png)